barbazul/1kfa/mod_guide_gm.md

  * Get called out on your boasting

 Write the chosen phrase on a blank card and hand it to the player.
-Place two experience points on each player's Risk Driver card.
+Place two experience points on each player's Fateful Moment card.
 When their character first *takes a big risk* by the method or for the reason written on their card, the player takes the tokens.

-Risk Drivers help players with less experience in role-playing games decide what to do.
-If they are very useful at your table, you can do the risk driver procedure for players after they finish a period of downtime and head out again for adventure.
+Fateful Moments help players with less experience in role-playing games decide what to do.
+If they are very useful at your table, you can do the Fateful Moment procedure for players after they finish a period of downtime and head out again for adventure.

-### Alternative: Risk Takers

-If the players have all played 1kFA before, you can skip the Risk Driver cards and let the players describe their character's motivations in a more free-form manner.

-Ask this question to each player: What about your character's personality causes them to overreach?
-What makes them take risks a normal person avoids?
-Are they brave, foolhardy, driven, greedy, curious, grieving?
-Caught between two worlds?
-Unsure of who they are?
-Do they have a deathwish?

-Write down the answers.

-### Choose Items and Weapons
+### 9. Choose Items and Weapons

 > Now lets give your characters some equipment.
 >